exanpe/exa-grails-plugins/exa-datatables/README.md

     }
 ```

-Then, thanks to the Asset Pipeline plugin, you just have to reference the following resources to load the static
+Then, thanks to the Asset Pipeline plugin, you just have to reference the following files to load the static
 resources needed by DataTables :

 Javascript `grails-app/assets/javascripts/application.js`: